 As I recall these two mystical, inexplicable events, there emerges from the mist of my memory a person who ties up my childhood celestial imaginings in a neat, nice bow.
 She brings it all together as a beckon of meaning – someone who was sent from Above to give me a message.

 Through the haze in my mind she is standing behind my dad’s receptionist desk inside his beauty salon.
 She is leaning over and grasping my upturned hand and reading my palm.
-She is telling me what my astrological chart says about me, what my 10-year-old self could expect in the years to come.
+She’s telling me what my astrological chart says about me, what my 10-year-old self could expect in the years to come.

-I remember she was a vivacious, perky woman with a sweet smile you could just fall into.
+Lulu was a vivacious, perky woman with a sweet smile you could just fall into.
 She held my hand gingerly like it was a pearl.
 Her hands were soft, but firm.
 Her soul was overflowing, generous.
 She had oceans to share.
 I awaited with high hopes about what she would tell me about my life.

 “You are very important,” she said to me, her eyes gleaming with light and hope.

 “You will do big, important things in your life.
 You have a reason to be here,” she said.
 “When you were born, you had all your planets in the House of Theater.
-This means…,” she said and drew a delicate, short breathe, “…you have a voice that must be heard.”
+This means…,” she said and drew a delicate, short breathe.”
+You have a voice that must be heard.”

 She had given me my mission.
 My marching orders from the universe.